sumantabose/git-playground/README.md

     $ git push origin <branchname>
 $ git checkout master
 $ git pull origin master (to get updated with the current code before merging/pushing)
+$ git branch —-merged (shows branches that have been merged so far)
-$ git branch —merged (shows branches that have been merged so far)
+$ git branch —-no-merged (shows branches that have not been merged so far)
 $ git merge <branchname>
 $ git push origin master
 ```